Grabka84/PyBer_Analysis/README.md

 <p> Suburban cities are in the middle of all metrics, with $19,356.33 total fares, 490 total drivers, and 625 total rides, with $30.97 average fare per ride and $39.50 average fare per driver.

 ## Deliverable 2: A multiple-line chart of total fares for each city type
+<p>The chart below shows the total fare $ by city type.
 <img src="Analysis/PyBer_fare_summary.png">

 ## Deliverable 3: A written report